Corduroy is a distinctively recognizable ribbed fabric. Corduroy is often reported

 group of woven cloths having a high ratio of weft threads to warp threads.
 This is important because he weave gave the appearance of a smoothed surface.
 Some weaves interrupted the smoth surface by equally spaced ribs, sometimes called races.
 They ran the length of the piece, and could be cut by specialised equipment before it was died.
 This helped form or accentuate the raised pile which virtually defines corduroy.

 All too many poorly reserached clothing texts will repeat the common misunderstanding that the term corduroy is a corruption of the French "corde du roi", corde or fabric of the king.
 This certainly sounds plausible as "corde du roi" does indeed look a great deal like "corduroy".
 It was a supposedly a material used as the hunting livery for the King of France's attendants on the Royal hunt.
 The world-recognized Oxford English Dictionary (OED) has researched word origins and development through inumerable period quotations over time.
 For corduroy, the OED reports, "a name apparently of English invention; either originally intended, or soon after assumed, to represent a supposed French 'corde du roi' (the King's cord), it being a kind of corded fustian."
 Fustian is a stout fabric made of cotton or wool or even low-quality wool.
 It commonly has a short pile or nap.
-HBC knows of no contemprary records of the term "corduroy" ir equivalent French spelling ever having used in France during the time in which the fabric appeared in Britain.
+HBC knows of no contemprary records of the term "corduroy" ir equivalent French spelling ever having used in France during the time in which the fabric appeared in Britain. <!
+Among a list of articles manufactured at Sens in 1807,

 The manufacture of fabric was a major industry across the British midlands in the 19th century.
 Manchester was the leading textile-manufacturing city in England.
 The woolen industry was active in Manchester in the 13th century.
 The production of cotton fabrics began in the 17th century, Manchester was the world center during the 19th and early 20th century in the manufacture of cotton fabrics, even beconing known as "Cottonpolis".
 One of the English specialties became corduroy.
 There was a great demand for the relative inexpensive, hard wearing fabric among the poorly paid urban workers in the expanding industrial cities of Britain and continental Europe.
 An inexpensive, but hard wearing fabric had great appeal.
 Mills in South Lancashire, especially Manchester, were renowned for their hard-wearing corduroy fabric.